 As we mentioned before, the ROC is a momentum oscillator that measures the percent change in price from one period to another.
 It is calculated by comparing change of price with the periods.

 When applied on a chart, the indicator has two lines: The first is the centreline, which is usually zero.
 The second line is the signal line.
 This is what traders use to interpret the movement.
+The signal line is made up of two colors, which are known as Color Up and Color Down.

 How to Calculate the indicator